Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 > Let's start with the most naive implementation of all, where two users submit their networth, and are able to revise their inputs any time.
 Suppose one user (Alice) has submitted her networth, then the other user (Bob) can submit “dummy” inputs starting from 0 SCRT and progressively increment the amount until he sees the result switch from is_richest == False to is_richest == True.
 This effectively reveals Alice’s exact networth.
 Notice that Alice can also perform the same attack on Bob, assuming that Bob does not perform the attack first.
 >
 > This attack cannot be done on the RichieRich contract, as it only allows one input per user.
 Once it accepts two user inputs, it stops accepting anything else.
 This prevents someone from entering values arbitrarily as described above.
 However, this exact attack can still be performed by the second user, by utilizing a side channel.
 Bob could create many forks of the mainnet and try different networth inputs on each, until he determines Alice’s exact networth.
 While this attack is more complex and only compromises the first user, it is still relatively trivial for a determined attacker.
 This vulnerability is also described in the Secret docs’ [description of some vulnerabilities](https://docs.scrt.network/secret-network-documentation/overview-ecosystem-and-technology/techstack/privacy-technology/theoretical-attacks#more-advanced-tx-replay-attacks-search-to-decision-for-millionaire-s-problem).

-> **Allowing only one round seems inconvenient.
-Are there ways to improve UX?**
->
-> Of course.
-If you are interested, you can improve the contract such that after taking two inputs, another round begins.
-You can even allow multiple rounds to run concurrently.
-Doing this does not increase or decrease the severity of the vulnerability described above.
-It is not difficult to implement these; although it requires more lines of code.
-It is not required for our purposes though, as we can easily instantiate new contracts each time we wish to start a new round.

 ## Web application overview